- Build year:2019

 In terms of sailing destinations, a Phuket yacht charter is on an area almost as well developed as Greece in terms of island hopping and beach resorts.
 Let's touch on some destinations you may wish to visit on your sailing holiday.

-- Phuket is Thailand's largest island with its own international airport.
-You will find many a white sand beach and fairly quiet coves.
+- Phuket is southern Thailand's largest island with its own international airport.
+You will find many a white sand beach and fairly quiet coves, stretching from Koh Hong to Koh Lanta and Racha island.
 The yacht charter bases are on the east coast of the island where you will begin your Phuket yacht charter.

 - Phang Nga Bay is the bay between Phuket and the Malay Peninsula.
 This is renowned for its limestone spires and jawdropping scenery, and much protected as a national park.
 The James Bond movie The Man With the Golden Gun was filmed here, as was Star Wars: Episode III Revenge of the Sith.
 You can even sail to 'James Bond Island'!

 - Krabi is the mainland province to the east of Phuket and includes the major tourist destination of Ao Nang.
-Do try to get to Rai Leh Beach - a more refined tourist resort well away from the mad crowds of Ao Nang.
+Do try to get to Railay Beach on the west coast of Krabi - a more refined resort well away from the mad crowds of Ao Nang.

-- The Phi Phi Islands have two sides to them - Phi Phi Island's Phi Phi Don's no limits nightlife on its sandy beachesand nearby Ko Phi Phi Lee where you will find the exquisitely beautiful Monkey Bay where monkeys come out of the forest to feed on crab and Maya Bay made famous in the Hollywood movie The Beach.
-This is all a protected national park.
+- The Koh Phi Phi Islands have two sides to them - the larger Phi Phi Don's no limits nightlife on its sandy beaches, and nearby Ko Phi Phi Lee where you will find the exquisitely beautiful Monkey Bay where monkeys come out of the forest to feed on crab and Maya Bay made famous in the Hollywood movie The Beach.
+This is all a protected national park. from here you can also sail across to the more remote Ko Lanta

 - The Similan Islands and Surin Island, northwest of Phuket on the Andaman Sea are a forgotten paradise that you will visit to enjoy nature at its best.
 Many reckon the scuba diving is some of the best in the world.
 This is a national park well worth the trouble of visiting on a luxury charter!